SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 the *values* stored in ``hd`` were copied into the new ``cinema`` instance.
 The end result was two completely separate instances that contained the same numeric values.
-However, because they are separate instances, setting the width of ``cinema`` to ``2048`` doesn't affect the width stored in ``hd``, as shown in the figure below:
+However, because they're separate instances, setting the width of ``cinema`` to ``2048`` doesn't affect the width stored in ``hd``, as shown in the figure below: